 - At-home treatment path is very convenient

-- NightOnly option for those who really don’t want to wear braces while awake
+- NightOnly treatment plan effective for those who don’t want to wear aligners all day

-- The service relies on dentists in addition to orthodontists
+- Relies on dentists in addition to orthodontists

 - A little slower in starting your treatment (requiring about 5-7 weeks from sign-up)

-With the lower price, however, come a few tradeoffs.
-ALIGNERCO’s average treatment duration is longer than Byte’s but basically on par with other competitors.
-There is no lifetime guarantee, though you can seek refinement of your bite for an additional $200 following treatment, if it’s ever necessary.
+With the lower price, however, comes a few tradeoffs.
+ALIGNERCO does not accept insurance payment, covering up to 50% of the total cost for most other invisible aligners.
+You can pay using an HSA or FSA card, though, which helps somewhat.
+ALIGNERCO’s average treatment duration isn’t anything special, slower than Byte but comparable to other at-home aligners.
+There is no lifetime guarantee, though you can seek refinement of your bite for an additional $200 following treatment if it’s ever necessary.

-Nonetheless, we’re impressed by the company and its very affordable service.
-For more information, visit our full ALIGNERCO review.
+Nevertheless, we’re impressed by the company and its very affordable service.

 - Treatment includes complimentary whitening